|Oracle® Fusion Middleware User's Guide for Oracle Business Intelligence Enterprise Edition

 Select the location in which to save the new agent.

 (optional) Select a value for the dimensions.
+Note that agents cannot have KPI dimensions with multiple values.

 Complete and save the agent.
 See "Creating Agents" for additional information.